All posts

 If you want a sommelier in your pocket that tells you what to open for dinner and tracks what your cellar is worth, Oeni does that well.

-If you want to scan labels fast, build up a record of what you've tasted, and actually see patterns in your own taste over time, Cork does that.
+If you want to scan labels fast, build a record of what you've tasted, and see patterns in your own taste over time, Cork is built for that.
 The palate analytics and the social features are the things Oeni doesn't have, and they're what make Cork more useful the longer you use it.

 Drinking windows